-Restriction of invention (>MPEP< § 812.01).
-Multiplicity (>NIPEP< §706.03(1)).
+Restriction of invention (MPEP § 812.01).
+Multiplicity (MPEP § 706.03(1)).

 Many attorneys have offices or representatives in the Washington area and it sometimes expedites business to interview them concerning an application.
 When the examiner believes the progress of the application would be advanced thereby, he or she may call the attorney in the case by telephone and ask the attorney to come to the Office.
-Listings of Washington representatives of out-of-town attorneys are kept in each examining group.